Different types of MND

 Primary lateral sclerosis (PLS)

 A rare form of MND involving the upper motor neurones only, causing mainly weakness in the lower limbs, although some people may experience clumsiness in the hands or speech problems.
-Life span could essentially be normal, although it may be life-limiting, depending on whether it remains as pure PLS or develops into ALS.
+Life span is usually more than 10 years from onset of symptoms.
+As symptoms develop, some cases may be re-diagnosed as ALS.
 An email support group exists for this rare form of MND.

 Kennedy’s Disease and MND have similar traits, which can cause confusion during diagnosis.
-Kennedy’s Disease is a slowly progressive disorder of the motor neurones that is caused by a genetic mutation.
-It is a rare form of muscular atrophy leading to weakness.
-Although it is not classed as one of the types of MND, it is included in the conditions supported by the MND Association.
-It only affects men, but women may carry the mutation.
-It is possible through gene testing to determine an accurate diagnosis for Kennedy’s Disease.
-The disease is compatible with a normal life span.
+Kennedy’s Disease is a rare disorder of the motor neurones caused by a genetic mutation.
+It progresses slowly, leading to weakness, wasting of muscles and hormonal changes.
+Although it is not classed as a type of MND, it is included in the conditions supported by the MND Association.